Constitution of the History of Economics Society

 3. There shall be no more than two Distinguished Fellows elected in any year.

-3. A constitutional change requires the approval of two-thirds of the membership voting yes or no at a regular business meeting.
+3. A constitutional amendment requires the approval of two-thirds of the Membership actually casting votes in the electronic ballot.